Spokesperson Leadership Programme

 Key dates

-• Webinar: Meet the Sounddelivery Media team and programme alumni to find out more – please get in touch if you would like to watch the recording.
+• Webinar: Meet the Sounddelivery Media team and people who’ve been through the programme to find out more – Wednesday 25th February 2026 1:30pm – 2:15pm*

 Commitment